 U.S. Assesses Noise Standards

-That proposed rulemaking is to address a key stumbling block to supersonic aircraft: landing and takeoff noise standards.
+Under the directives, rulemaking is to address a key stumbling block to supersonic aircraft: landing and takeoff noise standards.
 In the U.S., Part 36 of the Federal Aviation Regulations covers noise regulations for subsonic aircraft, including standards for landing and takeoff.
 But except for a carve-out that applied specifically to the Concorde, Part 36 does not address landing and takeoff of supersonic aircraft.

 In the past, regulators had largely taken an approach that they would address supersonic aircraft noise standards when a market necessitated it.
 But about five years ago, stakeholders began meeting with regulators to discuss the need for takeoff and landing standards that were appropriate to and reflected the inherent differences in the physics of supersonic aircraft, Ellett said.
 Appropriate regulations are important, he added, because the physics of supersonic flight are very different from those of subsonic flight, and supersonic aircraft have very different takeoff and landing profiles.
 Current regulations do not reflect those differences and would be unworkable for supersonic aircraft.